 The Olympics is the world’s biggest sporting event.
 According to the Guardian, 90% of the British population watched at least 15 minutes of the London 2012 Olympics.
-The Olympics serves as a major marketing opportunity for firms, allowing them to promote their brand ideals to a massive audience.
+The Olympics serves as a major marketing opportunity for firms.
+It allows them to promote their brand ideals to a massive audience.

 The 2016 Olympics will be held in Rio de Janeiro, Brazil, from the 5th to the 21st August.
 With the event’s start date in sight, businesses are already turning it to their advantage.
 Here are five innovative Rio 2016 campaigns that are winning the Rio 2016 Olympics…